 Cherry blossom, or sakura (桜), is a national treasure in Japan.
 Each year, hundreds of thousands of Japanese people and tourists flock to cherry blossom viewing areas for hanami (花見) or flower viewing parties.
-This is not a new trend as flower viewing has been a pastime for many eras.
-Transport yourself to the hanami of the past by visiting Japan’s “Five Great Sakura Trees” – the “Nihon Godai Zakura (日本五大桜)”.
+This is not a new trend as flower viewing has been a pastime for many centuries.
+For a special treat, transport yourself to the hanami of the past by visiting Japan’s “Five Great Sakura Trees” – the “Nihon Godai Zakura (日本五大桜)”.
+These trees are old, splendid and revered.

 As you can see, this sakura tree is the size of six or seven normal trees put together.
 The trunk of the tree is 10 meters around and its height is another 10 meters.
 You can see the posts, which are often used in Japan, supporting the blossom-laden branches, keeping the tree upright.
 The best time to enjoy the blooms of this tree is early April.